-- 11.2 Items included in the Receipts and Payments account are for the most part selfexplanatory but I offer further information and explanation as set out below: - (i) I have retained the services of two members of the Company's staff on the same terms as they were previously employed.
+- 11.2 Items included in the Receipts and Payments account are for the most part self-explanatory but I offer further information and explanation as set out below: - (i) I have retained the services of two members of the Company's staff on the same terms as they were previously employed.
 I have also retained the services of an IT consultant providing services on a self-employed basis.
 The previous knowledge of the Company's business retained by these individuals has been of considerable assistance to me, particularly in the areas of validating the policyholder database and receipts of premiums. - (ii) For a period of nine months, I retained the original Company's office.
 Rent for this office was £42,000 per annum.
-As of July 2013, a smaller office has been rented on a 2 year lease at £18,000 per annum to accommodate the Company employees and Company records. - Advertising costs of £22,254 have been incurred which relate to the required advertising of the liquidation appointment in the national press of the countries in which the Company wrote insurance business along with advertisements placed in the Official Journal of the European Union. - (iv) As stated at Section 5 above, it is estimated that some £173,000 will be received by way of compensation from the FSCS in relation to legal defence costs paid by me in respect of FSCE eligible policyholders as at 30 June 2014. - (v) I have faced numerous technical legal issues specifically in relation to recognition of my appointment in England and Wales as well as recognition of my disclaimer of the contracts of insurance.
-Advice and representation was required from my London counsel who continues to advise me on technical legal matters relating to the admission of insurance claims, and potential outward claims as well as representing me in the BVI Court hearing.
+As of July 2013, a smaller office has been rented on a 2 year lease at £18,000 per annum to accommodate the Company employees and Company records. - (iii) Advertising costs of £24,446 have been incurred which relate to the required advertising of the liquidation appointment in the national press of the countries in which the Company wrote insurance business along with advertisements placed in the Official Journal of the European Union. - (iv) I have faced numerous technical legal issues specifically in relation to recognition of my appointment in England and Wales as well as recognition of my disclaimer of the contracts of insurance.
+Advice and representation was required from my London counsel who advised me on technical legal matters relating to the admission of insurance claims, and potential outward claims as well as representing me in the BVI Court hearing.
 Legal fees have been paid to my solicitors in Gibraltar and England in relation to recognition of my appointment in England and Wales as well as recognition of my disclaimer of the contracts of insurance.
 Legal fees have been paid to my solicitors in the BVI in relation to the Court hearing and to solicitors in France and Italy in relation to insurance claims matters in those jurisdictions.
 As per the Winding Up Order issued by the Supreme Court of Gibraltar legal fees relating to that petition were ordered to be paid from the estate and amounted to £36,445.
-Legal costs incurred of £925,873 have been very substantial but have been unavoidable due to the complexity and number of issues referred to above.
+Legal costs incurred of £1,086,949 have been very substantial but have been unavoidable due to the complexity and number of issues referred to above.
 The majority of the legal issues affecting the liquidation have now been addressed and with the exception of legal costs relating to specific outward claims will be materially reduced during the remaining period of the liquidation